 The governing body is the admissions authority and has responsibility for admissions to this school, including setting the priority of admissions when the school is oversubscribed.
 The Local Authority undertakes the co-ordination of admission arrangements during the normal admission round.
-The governing body has set its admission number at 60 pupils to be admitted to the Reception Year in the school year which begins in September 2024.
+The governing body has set its admission number at 30 pupils to be admitted to the Reception Year in the school year which begins in September 2024.

-Visiting the School.
+Visiting the School

-Parents/carers are encouraged to visit our school in order to find out more about how we work and the education we offer.
-Parents/carers are welcome to arrange a visit by contacting Mrs Wort, Headteacher's PA on 01932 344477.
+Parents/carers are eencouraged to visit our school in order to find out more about how we work and the education we offer.
+Parents/carers are welcome to arrange a visit by contacting the school admissions manager on 01932 846366.
 However, such visits do not form part of the process of deciding which children are to be offered a place at the school.